DanielJMorrissey/migraineDiary_x21118701/README.md

 - Next enter the following command: sudo mv composer.phar /usr/local/bin/composer
 - Next enter the following command: chmod +x /usr/local/bin/composer
 - type composer and press enter
-- A lot of text should appear with Composer appearing in bigger text at the start
+- A lot of text should appear with 'Composer' appearing in bigger text at the start

 **Mac**